Competition and Diversity in Generative AI: Case Study: Scattergories

 \section{Case Study: Scattergories}

+We begin with three sets of experiments.
+First, we consider a setting where players use the same LLM to play Scattergories, mirroring the theoretical setup in \Cref{sec:theory}.
+We then study the case where players can strategically choose which LLM to use.
+In both of these experiments, we allow players to strategically choose the LLM's temperature but not the prompt, since finding equilibria in the space of prompts dramatically increases the computational costs.
+We investigate the role of prompting in \Cref{sec:as-validation}, finding that, consistent with \Cref{hyp:variability}, prompt variations do not substantially change the output ranking of each LLM.
+Instead, across-model output differences are much greater than across-prompt differences.

-Our empirical setup is simple: $n$ players each use an LLM to generate a single response to a Scattergories instance given by a (letter, category) pair.
+Our empirical setup (shown in \Cref{fig:scat-fig}) is simple: $n$ players each use an LLM to generate a single response to a Scattergories instance given by a (letter, category) pair.
 We take each player's strategy space to be the temperature $\tau$ at which they operate their LLM.
-While we could also allow players to strategically choose their prompts, this would dramatically increase the computational costs of finding equilibria.
-Formally, the LLM outputs a logit $\ell_t$ for each possible token $t$ in its vocabulary $\mc V$, and at temperature $\tau$, we sample token $t$ with probability proportional to $\exp(\ell_t/\tau)$.
+Formally, the LLM outputs a logit $\ell_t$ for each possible token $t$ in its vocabulary $\mc V$.
+As is standard practice \citep[e.g.~][]{hinton2015distilling}, at temperature $\tau$, the LLM samples token $t$ with probability proportional to $\exp(\ell_t/\tau)$.
 Higher temperatures induce more diverse distributions at the individual token level.
 In the special case where $\tau = 0$, the LLM deterministically produces the token with the highest logit, $\argmax_{t \in \mc V} \ell_t$.

 Because Scattergories requires complete words or phrases, answers typically consist of multiple tokens.
 We generate tokens sequentially until we encounter a \STOP\ token.
 (Most LLMs have a built in end-of-message token used to signal that generation is complete.)
 We additionally treat all tokens containing non-alphanumeric characters as \STOP\ tokens.
 In all of our experiments, we use score functions of the form $s_\gamma(x) = x^\gamma$.
 Although the original rules of Scattergories call for $\gamma = \infty$, we use other values because equilibrium and optimal strategies coincide under $s_\infty$ (see \Cref{lem:opt-inf-equivalence}).